blakegarretson/essentials/main.md

 ## Version Control

 - [Git](http://git-scm.com/): A distributed version control system that quickly took over the open source world, and with good reason.
 If you're a programmer, you already know what this is.
-A *big* bonus even for non-programmers is the installer includes all the Unix command line tools you know and love.
+A *big* bonus even for non-programmers is the installer includes all the Unix command-line tools you know and love.
 If you need ls, cat, grep, awk, and all the rest, I think this is the easiest way to add them to your Windows system.

 ## Text Comparison